 1. Complies with Data Protection Regulations (e.g., GDPR)

 What do the EU, Switzerland, and Japan all have in common?
-They all adopted strict data protection regimes, starting with the EU’s General Data Protection Regulations.
+They all adopted strict compliance with data protection regimes, starting with the EU’s General Data Protection Regulations.
 Canada, South Korea, and multiple provinces and states are following in their footsteps.
-As these regulations tighten and fines increase, data protection regulation compliance protects your bottom line.
+As these regulations tighten and fines increase, data protection and privacy regulation compliance protects your bottom line.

 2. Uses Independent Audits

 Your greatest vulnerability is the one you don’t know about.
 Independent audits help you ensure that your new communication and collaboration platform doesn’t create new security holes.
 The internal audit should verify the following:

 - The application provider uses internal security policies informed by industry-leading practices, including ISO 27001.

 - The application passes a zero-default application penetration test.